karttur/geoimagine/_posts/2018/2018-10-15-blog-setup-dblink.markdown

 # Introduction

-This post goes through the steps needed for creating a (fairly) secure link between the processes and the postgres database of Karttur´s GeoImagine Framework.
+This post goes through the steps needed for creating a (fairly) secure link between users, processes and the postgres database of Karttur´s GeoImagine Framework.

 # Prerequisites